What Is Stress Leave & How Can You Request It?

 Step 1: Consult your doctor

 Many employees procrastinate seeing their doctor.
 Don’t be one of them.
 Waiting until your stress escalates could affect your ability to recover.
-So, if you think you are experiencing symptoms that may require a stress leave, then go and book an appointment with your doctor as soon as you can.
+So, if you think you are experiencing symptoms that may require a stress leave, then go and book an appointment with your doctor online or face-to-face as soon as you can.

 During the consultation, be 100% honest about what you are feeling.
 This will help the doctor make the right diagnosis and recommendations for your recovery.